dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 ![Small Screen This Month](screenshots/small_this_month.png)

 ### Portrait Screen Format (portrait tablet/phone)
-The portrait format will apply for any portrait monitor where the height > width and this includes mobile phones etc. All charts and metrics are shown in thos format and can be scrolled as required.
+The portrait format will apply for any portrait monitor where the height > width and this includes mobile phones etc. All charts and metrics are shown in this format and can be scrolled as required.
 If using a tablet in landscape mode, then rotating it to portrait should result in this portrait mode being activated.
 When rotated back to landscape, the small screen layout will resume.

 ![Portrait Screen Live](screenshots/portrait_live.jpg)